 Section 1.
 Training.
 The City encourages the professional development of employees that supports the employee and the City and serves to enrich the professional development of other employees.
-Prior approval of the department head must be obtained before any employee attends off site meetings, conferences, training sessions, institutions, workshops, seminars or special classes.
+Prior approval of the Department Head must be obtained before any employee attends off site meetings, conferences, training sessions, institutions, workshops, seminars or special classes.
 The employee must submit a request indicating pertinent details of the professional development opportunity including the benefit to the employee, the City, and other employees, a list of expenses anticipated and a summary of compensability of work time.
 When a request is approved, the employee's reasonable and related registration, transportation, lodging and meal expenses will be covered by the City.

-Out-of-state training and/or travel requires approval of the Personnel Committee in addition to that of the department head.
+Out-of-state training and/or travel requires approval of the Personnel Committee in addition to that of the Department Head.
+For Library employees, approval is required from the Library Director.

 Employees are responsible for maintaining required and necessary certification statuses and seeking appropriate recertification when necessary.
-All requests for reimbursement for certification and recertification and any applicable training and courses must be presented to the department head for approval according to the process stated above.
+All requests for reimbursement for certification and recertification and any applicable training and courses must be presented to the Department Head for approval according to the process stated above.

 Section 2.
 Business Related Expenses.
 The City will reimburse employees for reasonable authorized business expenses incurred as part of the employee's job duties while on assignment away from the workplace.
-In order to be eligible for reimbursement, all expenses and requests for reimbursement must be approved in advance by the department head.
+In order to be eligible for reimbursement, all expenses and requests for reimbursement must be approved in advance by the Department Head.

-An employee should contact his/her department head for guidance and assistance related to ordering items, travel arrangements, expense reporting, reimbursement and other issues.
+An employee should contact his/her Department Head for guidance and assistance related to ordering items, travel arrangements, expense reporting, reimbursement and other issues.
 Employees are expected to limit expenses to reasonable amounts and the City will only reimburse up to the actual reasonable authorized amount of expenses incurred.
-Expense reports and receipts must be detailed, accurate and submitted to the City within 30 calendar days of the date of the expense.
+Expense reports and receipts must be detailed, accurate and submitted to the City, or Library Business Office for Library employees, within 30 calendar days of the date of the expense.
 Employees must not engage in abuse of this expense policy or falsify or materially omit information in expense reports.
-Meal reimbursements are limited to and consistent with those offered by the State of Wisconsin Office of State Employment Relations Pocket Travel Guide available at http://dma.wi.gov/DMA/hr/state/docs/Travel_Guidelines_chart-15.pdf.
+Meal reimbursements are limited to and consistent with those offered by the State of Wisconsin Office of State Employment Relations Pocket Travel Guide available at http://dma.wi.gov/DMA/hr/state/docs/Travel\Guidelines\chart-15.pdf.